 The Baccalaureate Program for Registered Nurses (BPRN) is a program for Registered Nurses leading to a Bachelor of Nursing (BN) degree.
 The program offers full-time and part-time study.
 Courses are offered on-campus and by distance education.

-Students have a maximum of 5 years to complete the degree after admission to the Faculty of Nursing.
+Students have a maximum of 5 years to complete the degree after admission to the College of Nursing.

 Student selection is based upon academic standing and professional experience.
 If applications exceed the number of spaces available, the best qualified candidates will be selected.